 This program asks, who has been excluded from the national imagined community?
 In Argentina, as in the United States, race was central to this process, with long-term equity and justice consequences.
 In addition to a short Spanish language course, you will take four specially designed courses at UBA to learn about the history of migration and identity-formation in Argentina, questions of race and gender, and international political and economic relations between East Asia and South America.
 Asian communities in Latin America are the focus of this course, but you will also learn about the experiences of multiple migrant communities that settled in Buenos Aires, including European, Jewish, and African peoples.
 These seminar-like courses provide opportunities for rich discussion.

 Unique study opportunities

-- Examine works of local artists and authors as they relate to course subjects.
+- Examine works of local artists and authors to learn about global migration outside a U.S. context.

-- Commit some time to the local community on volunteer days.
+- Volunteer some time to help the local community.